AndreaSuckro/acts/doc/presentation/overview.md

 # Non-Nodules > 3mm  diameter

-- stored to locate structures that might be confused with nodules
+- Stored to locate structures that might be confused with nodules

 ```
 <nonNodule>